Grand Theft Auto III: Development

-The core development team of Grand Theft Auto III consisted of about 23 people at DMA Design in Edinburgh, who worked closely with publisher Rockstar Games in New York City.
-The original prototype for the game was created on the Dreamcast around the end of development on the previous game Grand Theft Auto 2 (1999), which led to it being greenlit.
+During the Dreamcast phase, DMA Design developed city blocks with brownstones, docks, and retail areas, alongside vehicles and pedestrians.
 By early 2001, the team had designed the city, cars and some weapons.
-An online multiplayer mode was initially planned for the game, but was ultimately dropped due to time and resource limitations.
 Producer Leslie Benzies described Grand Theft Auto III as a "crime simulation game".
-Rockstar originally offered it to Microsoft Game Studios as an Xbox exclusive, but Microsoft declined due to the game's adult nature and its poorly-performing predecessors.
+Rockstar offered Grand Theft Auto III to Microsoft Game Studios as an Xbox exclusive, but Microsoft declined due to its adult nature and the poor sales of its predecessors.
 The game was released for the PlayStation 2 on 23 October 2001 in North America.
-When porting the game to Windows, the team delayed it from the PlayStation 2 release in order to ensure quality, citing issues with the simultaneous platform release of previous games in the series.
-Capcom published the game in Japan in September 2003.
+The team delayed the Windows version until after the PlayStation 2 release to ensure it was a high quality port, citing issues with the simultaneous platform release of previous Grand Theft Auto games.
+Zoo Corporation published the English version of the game in Japan for Windows on 28 June 2002; after the publishing deal expired, Capcom published a Japanese-language version for the PlayStation 2 and Windows on 25 September 2003.